AlessioMilanese/progenomes_classifier/README.md

 Note that for this simulation we used complete genomes, where the `Number of detected genes` was always higher than `37`.
 If the number of detected genes for the genome that you are analysing is much lower than that, your probability would be higher.
 For example, if you detect `5` marker genes and all `5` agrees to the same specI, I would consider the probability higher than the estimated `0.7`.

+#### Details of the simulation

+We remove some or all the genomes from 1/10th of the specIs (~1,200 specIs).

+For 75% of the ~1,200 specIs we remove all genomes from the database, and we used one genome to test if it was correctly not assign to any specI.
+These genomes can contribute only to the false positives in the evaluation.

+For 25% of the ~1,200 specIs we removed half of the genomes.
+We chose one of the removed genomes and test if it is classified to the correct specI.
+Since for this set some genomes from the correct specI are available, it is possible to evaluate the true positives.

+The simulation is quite conservative, having 3 times more possible false positives, than true positives.

 Command options
 --------------